 Director: Sidney Lumet

 Fiction can be serve as a mirror to look back at ourselves or it can be used to make a world dramatically different than what we experience.
 The closer you get to reality, the more unnerving the experience can be.
 A fear I have is to have my fate be decided by twelve strangers.
 Just like we want for our President or teachers, we want the jury to be smartest set of 12 people that ever were assembled, because it’s your life on the line.

 Throughout the history of cinema, some of the greatest stars have accomplished incredible feats in their field.
 Let’s Take Five is a podcast to highlight them and take five of their films to show their range and accomplishments.
 Every Friday, Austin Lugar and Eric Martindale will review one of those films to receive a better understanding about what makes them so great.

-Our current topic is Jodie Foster and her five are…
+Our current topic is Andrei Tarkovksy and his five are…

 You can subscribe to the show on iTunes, Downcast or however you listen to podcasts.
 Or you can listen here every week and give your comments on the topics they talk about.
 We love to hear your feedback.

 Welcome to Episode 1 of Let’s Take Five.
 Austin Lugar and Eric Martindale are going to pick a great artist of the cinema and take five of their films to examine their talent and range.
 First up, is Robert DeNiro in The Godfather Part II.